qfig/Educational-Openers/README.md

 This BookMarklet will give you access to a panel to disable any extensions.
 (Aristole, Securly, GoGuardian, etc) Open the `Turn-Off-Extensions` file and **click raw** then select all on the new page with CTRL+A and copy it into a bookmark.
 Load a new tab and go to Google.com and run the extension. **You will get an error** when you load it, if you load it one more time you will get access to any and all extensions in your chromebook.

+## **Note: These will only unblock the extensions that are client side, anything server side like a firewall won't be stopped with these.**

 # Inspect Element and Console